FREQUENTLY ASKED QUESTIONS

 With this in mind, here's my question for you: how will your book transform you?
 How will it serve the world?
 What would it mean to you if the process of getting it out of your head and onto the page could be fun, easy, and collaborative?

 Q: What topics or genres do you specialize in?

 A: I like to write about what you've learned in your life.
-I enjoy exploring personal development, mindset, coaching, entrepreneurship, and paradigm shifts in business, society, or leadership.
-I'm fluent in the language of thought work, personal finance, and small businesses.
+I enjoy exploring personal development, mindset, coaching, entrepreneurship, and paradigm shifts in business, families, or leadership.
+I'm fluent in the language of thought work, therapy, coaching, personal finance, and small businesses.
 I like to work on nonfiction projects with successful, thoughtful individuals that teach me something!
 I want to know what you've learned through trial and error.
 I'm looking for the truth, the real story, the grit, the transformation.
 Tell me what you've learned.
 Are you the new Bob Iger?
-Howard Schultz?
+Rachel Rodgers?
 Jen Sincero?
 Brooke Castillo?
 Seth Godin?
 Mark Manson?
 Let's talk.